SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/01-Components-Overview.md

 # Functional Component

-A Functional component is a JavaScript function which, accepts single argument called **props** and returns a React element.
+A Functional component is a JavaScript function which, accepts a single argument called **props** and returns a React element.

-Props stands for **properties** and is a plain JavaScript object.
+Props stand for **properties** and is a plain JavaScript object.

 Here is a simple example of a React function that accepts **props** and returns a div element.